-Professor Holbrook has published widely on issues of patent law, international patent law, and the patenting of human genes.
-His work appears in a variety of journals, including the Minnesota Law Review, Indiana Law Journal, Harvard Journal of Law and Technology, William and Mary Law Review, Washington University Law Review, SMU Law Review, and twice in Science magazine.
-He is the co-author of Patent Litigation and Strategy (4th ed.) with Judge Kimberly A. Moore of the US Court of Appeals for the Federal Circuit and John Murphy of Woodcock Washburn LLP.
+Professor Holbrook’s work appears or will appear in a variety of journals, most recently including Vanderbilt Law Review, Notre Dame Law Review, Iowa Law Review, Emory Law Journal, and Minnesota Law Review.
+He is the co-author of Patent Litigation and Strategy (4th ed.) with Judge Kimberly A. Moore of the US Court of Appeals for the Federal Circuit and John Murphy of BakerHostetler.

 Before joining the Emory faculty, Professor Holbrook was a tenured professor at the Chicago-Kent College of Law.
 He served as the Edwin A. Heafey Jr. Visiting Professor of Law at Stanford Law School and also has taught as a visiting professor at the University of Denver Sturm College of Law and Washington University School of Law in St. Louis.
 He was a scholar-in-residence at the Center for Media and Communication Studies at the Central European University (CEU) (Budapest, Hungary) and served as a visiting professor in CEU’s Legal Studies Department.

 While in Chicago, Professor Holbrook was a founder and the program chair for the Richard Linn Inn of Court.
-Upon arriving in Atlanta, he helped found the Atlanta Intellectual Property Inn of Court and served as its first president.
-He also has served as an expert or consultant in a variety of patent litigation cases, both in the United States and abroad.
+Upon arriving in Atlanta, he helped found the Atlanta Intellectual Property Inn of Court, serving as its first president.
+He also has served as an expert or consultant in a variety of patent litigation cases in the United States and abroad.

 Education: JD, Yale Law School; BS, Chemical Engineering, North Carolina State University (summa cum laude)